 Despite their pesky nature, a five-year study at the University of Washington proves crows’ intelligence.
 Researchers trapped crows while wearing “dangerous” masks.
 Over five years, researchers walked the same route.

 As time passed, more crows showed threatening behaviors toward the masked researchers, like cawing and tail flicking.
-Not only do crows hold a grudge, but they “tell” other crows about their animosity.
+Not only do crows hold a grudge, but they also “tell” other crows about their animosity.

 It’s not a surprise that crows can solve complex puzzles that even small children cannot.
 A New Zealand researcher trained crows to use rocks and sticks.
 Later, the crows solved a multi-step puzzle to get food.
 The crow knew where to find hidden sticks and to drop rocks in a chute to get the prize.